 Pineapple Cake Recipe Notes

-Cake Mix – When making this yummy pineapple cake, forget about the directions on the box.
+- Cake Mix – When making this yummy pineapple cake, forget about the directions on the box.
 The cake mix is for flavor and convenience, but we can just forget they printed those there.
 We’re going to be blending the cake ingredients together all at once.
 It’s a bit unusual but super simple and full of flavor!

-Pineapple in the cake – Remember to leave the only one can of the pineapple AS IS when adding to the cake batter.
+- Pineapple in the cake – Remember to leave only one can of the pineapple AS IS when adding to the cake batter.
 You want to make sure the juice is mixed in.
 It adds a substantial amount of flavor.
-You’ll fold in another can of drained pineapple after, once your batter has been fully mixed, but before pouring into the pan.
+You’ll fold in another can of drained pineapple after, once your batter has been fully mixed, but before pouring it into the pan.

 Your super sweet refreshing cake will need to be refrigerated.
 Even if you’re using a cake pan with a top, you’ll want to cover your cake with cling wrap to prevent drying.
 It’ll also help prevent your cake from absorbing other fridge odors.

-That’s affirmative!
+- Can You Freeze This?
+Yes.
 You can toss your pineapple cake in the freezer without the icing.
 Just be sure it cools completely first.
 Slow thaw it in the fridge overnight and whip up a batch of icing before serving time.
 Easy Peasy!

 More Fruit Cake Recipes